thejimmyg/gateway-lite/README.md

 {"admin": "supersecret"}
 ```

+Usernames are case insensitive, so it makes sense to specify them all as lowercase.
+Be careful not to add two keys with different cases as it is not guaranteed which associated password would be used.

 **CAUTION: Not terribly secure, plain passwords.
 But OK for now.**

 This defines all the users who can sign into the system.